1993 adverts

 The new Apricot Xen-LS II.
 Everything you could unreasonably demand from a computer.

-Apricot, or ACT - Applied Computer Techniques - had started out as a computer time-sharing bureau in 1965.
-The company launched its first computer - the ACT Series 800, in 1980. ...
+Apricot, or ACT - Applied Computer Techniques - had started out as a mainframe accounting bureau in 1965.
+The company launched its first computer - the ACT Series 800, in 1980.
+This was actually built...

 IBM